Churches jump into action with threat of immigration sweeps

-CHICAGO (AP) — Religious leaders across the country used their pulpits Sunday to quell concerns in immigrant communities and spring into action as nationwide immigration enforcement sweeps loomed.
+CHICAGO, I.L.
+(AP) — Religious leaders across the country used their pulpits on Sunday to quell concerns in immigrant communities and spring into action as nationwide immigration enforcement sweeps loomed.

 A Chicago priest talked during his homily about the compassion of a border activist accused of harboring illegal immigrants, while another city church advertised a “deportation defense workshop.”
 Dozens of Houston churches offered sanctuary to anyone afraid of being arrested.
 In Miami, activists handed out fliers outside churches to help immigrants know their rights in case of an arrest.